-Wax and pigments have been the consistent medium in my paintings.
-Encaustic tends to be very visceral, luminous, and is all about depth.
+Wax and powdered dry pigments have been the consistent medium in my paintings.

 In the studio of her uncle Werner Holz, an outstanding German artist, Birgit Huttemann-Holz was exposed to Imaginary Realism/Phantastische Malerei from early age on.
 Intrigued by the contradictions of the human psyche she first started to write poetry.

 While working as a Physical Therapist, she went to study literature, philosophy and media science at the University of Karlsruhe and Philipps-University, Marburg, Germany.